Average Speed Calculator

 Questions and Answers

-What is the difference between average speed and velocity?
+What is the fundamental difference between average speed and velocity?

-Average speed is the total distance divided by time.
-Velocity is displacement divided by time and includes direction.
-If you run in a circle and return to the start, your average speed is positive, but your average velocity is zero.
+While often confused, they represent different physical concepts.
+Average speed is a scalar quantity calculated as total distance divided by time.
+Velocity, however, is a vector quantity defined as displacement divided by time and must include a specific direction.
+For example, if you run a complete lap on a circular track and return to your starting point, your average speed will be positive, but your average velocity will be zero because your net displacement is zero.

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.